Banner1b.jpg

 Archive Newer | Older

-About Me
+About Me - Updated in 2025

-Aside from my law practice, I also enjoy speaking and lecturing on liability, insurance, and risk management at seminars, conventions, CLE programs, and conferences across the country, including the Insurance Skills Center.
-In 2011 I spoke on a panel at the ABA Annual Meeting in Toronto; I also spoke as a panelist on ABA webinars in 2011 and 2012.
-I also love writing.
-I've written 2 books and have contributed to or co-authored 4 ABA books, most recently in 2009 and 2011, as well as 5 law journal articles for the ABA Tort Trial & Insurance Practice Section.
-My writings include about 200 articles on legal subjects.
+Aside from my law practice, I also enjoy speaking and lecturing on liability, insurance, and risk management at seminars, conventions, CLE programs, and conferences.
+I've been a speaker in 29 states across the country.
+Around the time of my State Bar presidency, I spoke on a panel at the 2011 ABA Annual Meeting in Toronto.
+I was also a panelist on ABA webinars in 2011 and 2012.
+I also love writing on legal subjects.
+I've written 4 books and have contributed to or co-authored 4 ABA books and 5 law journal articles for the ABA Tort Trial & Insurance Practice Section.
+My writings also include about 425 published articles on legal subjects.
+In 2019, the ABA published my latest book, called Equine Law and Horse Sense, which is available through ABA Publishing and Amazon (look for the horse on the cover).

 Julie I. Fershtman, Esq.• Foster Swift Collins & Smith, PC • 28411 Northwestern Hwy. • Ste.
 500 • Southfield, MI 48034

-Direct Line: (248) 785-4731 • E-mail: jfershtman@fosterswift.com
+Direct Line: (248) 785-4731 - Main: (248) 539-9900 - E-mail: jfershtman@fosterswift.com

 Powered by Register.com